Unschooling Christmas studies: a necessity at Christmas break?

 Not sure if we’re gearing down because we’re mentally gearing up for Christmas, but it seems to me that keeping everyone’s attention is getting more challenging.

-I don’t think it’s the increased sweets factor, the candy canes coming from every direction, the Hershey’s almond kisses, the gingerbread cookies slathered in icing sugar…we tend to be conservative in consumption.
-Is it the increased darkening days that makes everyone, including me, a little listless?
+I don’t think it’s the increased sweets factor, the candy canes coming from every direction, the Hershey’s almond kisses, the gingerbread cookies slathered in icing sugar…we tend to be conservative in our consumption.
+Is it the increased darkening days that makes everyone, including me, a little restless?

 One week till Christmas break, and we’re grinding out study time.
 Not quite the same verve as back when we started.

-To add a Christmas flavor, I attempt to include Christmas at every turn.
+To add Christmas flavor, I attempt to include Christmas in every subject: